Slovakia profile

 2009 January - Slovakia adopts the euro.

-2009 April - Ivan Gasparovic becomes first Slovak president to win re-election, defeating centre-right challenger Iveta Radicova in the second round of voting.
+2009 April - Ivan Gasparovic becomes first president to win re-election, defeating centre-right challenger Iveta Radicova in the second round of voting.

 2009 July - Slovak parliament passes new language law allowing fines to be imposed for using a minority language in government buildings.
-Hungary condemns new law, saying it discriminates against Slovakia's Hungarian minority.
+Hungary condemns new law, saying it discriminates against the Hungarian minority.

-2010 March - President Gasparovic vetoes controversial patriotism law due to come into force on 1 April.
-The law would require schools to display symbols of Slovak statehood in every classroom and to play the national anthem every Monday morning.

 2010 May - Slovakia protests at Hungarian parliament's decision to allow ethnic Hungarians living abroad to apply for Hungarian citizenship.
 It retaliates by threatening to strip any Slovak who applies for dual nationality of their Slovak citizenship.